 - 1. Properties on which a public utility owns or leases the land shall be exempt from the standards for solar farms. - 2.
-No solar farm shall be erected on any lot less than four (4) acres in size. - 3.
 A certified professional engineer shall certify that the foundation and design on the solar panels are within accepted professional standards, given local soil and climate conditions.

-- 4. Power and communication lines running between banks of solar panels and to electric substations or interconnections with buildings shall be buried underground. - 5.
-Systems, equipment, and structures shall not exceed thirty feet (30) in height when ground mounted. - 6.
+- 3. Power and communication lines running between banks of solar panels and to electric substations or interconnections with buildings shall be buried underground. - Systems, equipment, and structures shall not exceed thirty feet (30) in height when ground mounted. - 5.
 Ground mounted solar energy collection systems as part of a solar farm shall have a minimum setback for all equipment, excluding fences, of: - a.
 Front and Exterior Side Yards: one hundred (100) feet, - b.
-Rear and Interior Yards: fifty (50) feet from nonresidential property lines and one hundred (100) feet from residential property lines. - 7.
+Rear and Interior Yards: fifty (50) feet from nonresidential property lines and one hundred (100) feet from residential property lines. - 6.
 Systems equipment and structures shall be fully enclosed and secured by a fence or wall with a height of eight (8) feet.
 Knox boxes and keys shall be provided at locked entrances for emergency personnel access.